 The Atlantic Fellows Global Community

-The Atlantic Fellows for Racial Equity is one of six interconnected Atlantic Fellows programs, which together will create a global community of leaders for a better world.
+The Atlantic Fellows for Racial Equity is one of seven interconnected Atlantic Fellows programs, which together will create a global community of leaders for a better world.

 The Atlantic Fellows program is funded by The Atlantic Philanthropies, which will invest over $600M, alongside other partner organizations and governments, to support the work of the global network of thousands of Atlantic Fellows over the next two decades, and beyond.
 This investment–in both the Atlantic Fellows and the institutions that will support and nurture them–is the foundation’s final and biggest bet ever.